Musicians of the CKSO

 Junichi HIROKAMI

-Born in Tokyo, Junichi Hirokami studied conducting, piano, musicology and viola at the prestigious Tokyo College of Music.
-He began his conducting career at the age of 26 after winning the first Kondrashin International Conducting Competition in Amsterdam.
+Born in Tokyo, Junichi Hirokami studied piano, composition and music under Atsutada Otaka.
+Then studied conducting and graduated at Tokyo College of Music.
+Winner at the first Kondrashin International Conducting Competition in Amsterdam at the age of 26 in 1984.